 Manage and provision client certificates

-When the chrome.enterprise.platformKeys API user Token is used (id equals "user"), client certificates obtained using extensions are unique to a user/device combination.
+When the chrome.enterprise.platformKeys API user Token is used (id equals "user"), client certificates obtained using extensions are unique to a user and device.
 For example, a second user on the same device has a different certificate.
-When the user logs in to another device, a different certificate is issued by the CA. Because client certificates are backed by the TPM, the certificate can't be stolen and installed on another device or be hijacked by another user.
+When the user signs in to another device, a different certificate is issued by the CA. Because client certificates are backed by the TPM, the certificate can't be stolen and installed on another device or be hijacked by another user.
 When you remove a user from a device, the certificate is removed as well.

-- Obtain an onboarding extension using the chrome.enterprise.platformKeys API that implements your onboarding workflow and integrates with your certificate authority.
+- Obtain an onboarding extension using the chrome.enterprise.platformKeys API that implements your onboarding workflow and integrates with your CA.

 Go to the Chrome Web Store to find an extension for the CA you use.
 If an extension doesn’t already exist for the CA, you can build one yourself or hire a consultant or vendor to build one for you.
 For more information, see the Developer Guide.